We're Hiring for 2015!

-The Vancouver Traffic Authority is a paid, part-time position coordinated by the Emergency & Operations Planning Section (EOPS) of the Vancouver Police Department.
+Traffic Authority positions are paid, part-time positions coordinated by the Emergency & Operations Planning Section (EOPS) of the Vancouver Police Department.
 As a Traffic Authority member, you will work varied shifts on an on-call basis.
 The starting wage is $20.71 per hour.

 A minimum commitment of one year in the unit is required.

-Traffic Authority Applicants: Attending one of the VPD's monthly Information Sessions at the Justice Institute of B.C. in New Westminster is your first step in applying to the VPD.
-Attending the Information Session is the only way to pick up an application to join the VPD.
+Traffic Authority Applicants: Attending one of the VPD's monthly Information Sessions at the Justice Institute of B.C. in New Westminster will provide you with detailed information and you can pick up an application form.

 To apply for a position with the Traffic Authority, you must meet the following requirements: